HSLdevcom/pulsar-mqtt-gateway/README.md

 ## Description

-Application for publishing GTFS-RT messages from Transitdata Pulsar topics to an external MQTT-broker.

-More system-level documentation can be found in [this project](https://gitlab.hsl.fi/transitdata/transitdata-doc).
+Application for publishing Pulsar messages to MQTT.
+The application doesn't care about the data content, it only publishes the binary message as-is.

 ## Building